Tullamore: Places of interest

 Within 5 minutes drive is the Celtic cross of Durrow.
-In the middle of the 6th century, a monastery was founded here by Saint Columba.
-The monastery is famous for an illuminated manuscript, written here in the 7th century, known as the Book of Durrow.
+In the late 6th century, Durrow Abbey was founded here by Saint Columba.
+The monastery is known for the Book of Durrow, an illuminated manuscript probably written here around 700.
+Nearby is the 7th-century Tihilly Church and High Cross.
+Little remains of the stone church, but the high cross has visible patterns of beasts as well as panels of Adam and Eve and the crucifixion.

 There are four metal sculptures located on the N52 Tullamore bypass funded under the percentage for arts scheme where 1% of the budget is allocated to roadside art.
 Sculptor Maurice Harron created the figures presenting symbols of learning and sanctity.
-From the north the 1st figure holds up a chalice, the 2nd a book, the 3rd a crosier and the 4th shows the release of a flock of birds representing souls.
 The figures are located on esker ridges that the new roadway cuts through.

 There are also a number of churches in the town, including Tullamore Catholic Church, Tullamore Presbyterian Church and St. Catherine's Church of Ireland church.

+Tullamore Town Hall, which dates from 1786, used to be a private house known as Acres Hall.

 Economy

 As the county town of Offaly, many government services are located here such as the headquarters of Offaly County Council, the Midlands Regional Hospital and HSE services.
-Government departments located in the town include the Department of Agriculture, Food and the Marine and the Department of Education and Skills.
+Government departments located in the town include the Department of Agriculture, Food and the Marine and the Department of Education.

 Tullamore has traditionally been an important industrial, retail and services centre for County Offaly.
 When the Grand Canal opened in the late 18th century, it offered increased connectivity to the town and offered an increased market for goods produced in the area.
 Tullamore Dew, a brand of Irish Whiskey was first distilled in the town in 1829.
 Tullamore was connected to the national railway network in 1854 by the Great Southern and Western Railway company, now Iarnród Éireann.
 Tullamore is also located near the boglands of the Bog of Allen.
 This provided employment through the work of Bord na Mona.
 Agriculture is also important to the local economy.

-A number of industrial estates are located in the town.
-For example, in Srah Industrial Estate, employers include multinationals like Sennheiser, GeneMedix, Covidien, Isotron and Zannini.
+There are a number of industrial estates in the town, and multinational employers in the area include Sennheiser, Covidien and Zannini.

 Retail

-The Bridge Centre, is one of the main shopping areas in the town centre, with shops including Dunnes Stores, Vero Moda, and Holland and Barrett.
+The Bridge Centre, one of the main shopping areas in the town centre, was officially opened on 12 September 1995.
+It has outlets of Dunnes Stores, Vero Moda, and Holland and Barrett.
 The Tullamore Retail Park on the Portarlington Road also has a mix of shops including Tesco, Heatons, Petmania, Harry Corry and Woodie's DIY.
 In September 2016, Boots opened in the town centre.
-This is the largest outlet outside of Dublin city centre and Cork.

 Media

-From 1975 until 24 March 2008 Tullamore was the home of RTÉ Radio 1's principal medium-wave transmitter, broadcasting the AM version of Radio 1 on 567 kHz, at a power of 500 kW.
+From 1975 until 24 March 2008, Tullamore was the home of RTÉ Radio 1's principal medium-wave transmitter, broadcasting the AM version of Radio 1 on 567 kHz, at a power of 500 kW.
 Before this, the main transmission centre had been sited near Athlone.
-Tullamore is also home to the headquarters of Midlands 103.
-It is home to a number of local newspapers including The Tullamore Tribune and The Offaly Independent.
+In addition to being the headquarters of Midlands 103, Tullamore is home to a number of local newspapers including The Tullamore Tribune and The Offaly Independent.

-Tullamore features in several books by the best-selling author Lyn Andrews.
+Tullamore features in several books by the author Lyn Andrews.